Henri Cartier-Bresson: Early life

 Young Henri took holiday snapshots with a Box Brownie; he later experimented with a 3×4 inch view camera.
 He was raised in traditional French bourgeois fashion, and was required to address his parents with formal vous rather than tu.
 His father assumed that his son would take up the family business, but Henri was strong-willed and also feared this prospect.

 Cartier-Bresson attended École Fénelon, a Catholic school that prepared students for the Lycée Condorcet.
-A governess called "Miss Kitty" who came from across the Channel, instilled in him the love of - and competence in - the English language.
+A governess called "Miss Kitty", who came from across the Channel, instilled in him the love of, and competence in, the English language.
 The proctor caught him reading a book by Rimbaud or Mallarmé, and reprimanded him, "Let's have no disorder in your studies!".
 Cartier-Bresson said, "He used the informal 'tu', which usually meant you were about to get a good thrashing.
 But he went on, 'You're going to read in my office.'
 Well, that wasn't an offer he had to repeat."

 Painting

-After trying to learn music, Cartier-Bresson was introduced to oil painting by his uncle Louis, a gifted painter.
-But the painting lessons were cut short when uncle Louis was killed in World War I.
+He studied painting when he was just 5 years old, taking an apprenticeship in his uncle Louis' studio.
+After trying to learn music, Cartier-Bresson was introduced to oil painting by his uncle Louis, a gifted painter and winner of the Prix de Rome in 1910.
+But his painting lessons were cut short when uncle Louis was killed in World War I.

-In 1927, Cartier-Bresson entered a private art school and the Lhote Academy, the Parisian studio of the Cubist painter and sculptor André Lhote.
+In 1927, Cartier-Bresson entered a private art school and the Lhote Academy, the Parisian studio of the Cubist painter and sculptor André Lhote, alongside William Klein, Frédéric Menguy and Gerda Sutton.
 Lhote's ambition was to integrate the Cubists' approach to reality with classical artistic forms; he wanted to link the French classical tradition of Nicolas Poussin and Jacques-Louis David to Modernism.
 Cartier-Bresson also studied painting with society portraitist Jacques Émile Blanche.

 During that period, he read Dostoevsky, Schopenhauer, Rimbaud, Nietzsche, Mallarmé, Freud, Proust, Joyce, Hegel, Engels and Marx.
 Lhote took his pupils to the Louvre to study classical artists and to Paris galleries to study contemporary art.
 Cartier-Bresson's interest in modern art was combined with an admiration for the works of the Renaissance masters: Jan van Eyck, Paolo Uccello, Masaccio, Piero della Francesca.
-Cartier-Bresson regarded Lhote as his teacher of "photography without a camera."
+Cartier-Bresson regarded Lhote as his teacher of "photography without a camera".